 Guided Component Tests toolbar control icons may vary depending on the active function or test.
 A yellow frame surrounding an icon (highlighted), indicates it is selected.
-Other control icons (not shown) are described in Common Toolbar Control Icons, on page 12.
+Other control icons (not shown) are described in Common Toolbar Control Icons, on page 18.

 Table 8-1

 lcon Function

-Stop - Stops the data buffer.
+Stop - Stops the data buffer

-Control Panel - (a).
-In full screen mode (when selected) this icon displays a white frame aroun and opens the control panel at the bottom of the screen; while switching the active selection focut the Show/Hide or Probe icon in the Control Panel (b).
-In split screen mode (control panel open), we selected this icon displays a white frame around and switches the active selection focus to the Show/Hide or Probe icon in the Control Panel.
-Note: Switching active selection focus to the Control Panel allows manual navigation (using the direct control buttons) of the Control Panel control icon
+N. Control Panel - (a).
+In full screen mode (when selected) this icon displays a white frame around it, and opens the control panel at the bottom of the screen; while switching the active selection focus to the Show/Hide or Probe icon in the Control Panel. (b).
+In split screen mode (control panel open), when selected this icon displays a white frame around it, and switches the active selection focus to the Show/Hide or Probe icon in the Control Panel.
+Note: Switching active selection focus to the Control Panel allows manual navigation (using the directional control buttons) of the Control Panel control icons

 Cursors - Toggles cursors on/off.

-Expand/Collapse Icon - Toggles the Main body display between full and split screen.
+Expand/Collapse Icon - Toggles the Main body display between full and split screen